huaifei/useGulpBrowserify/README.md

 # angular
-A demo wrote to practice angularjs
+A demo wrote to practice angularjs.